The high life…

 With a buzzing club lounge, a relaxed restaurant and a 360-degree view sky deck, you couldn’t ask for more.
-Head over for the Sundowners Happy Hour (from 3pm to 9pm daily) to make the most of the 2-for-1 offer.
+Head over for the Sundowners Happy Hour (from 3pm to 9pm on weekdays) to make the most of the 2-for-1 offer.
 If you’re looking for a little weeknight pick-me-up, check out the Cuban Nights (every Tuesday), with Latin beats and an abundance of rum.
 The top-tier location, ever-evolving menu, and seasonal cocktails make CÉ LA VI an ideal spot for visiting guests.

 Keen to catch the view during the day?
 The Sky High Yoga community has taken off with Hong Kong’s highest yoga at the Sky Deck offering panoramic views of Hong Kong’s stunning skyline (Wednesday at lunchtime, bi-weekly).

 CÉ LA VI, 25/F California Tower, 36, 30 D’Aguilar St, Central, Hong Kong, www.hk.celavi.com

 Cabana is a luxury beach club in Repulse Bay.
 With private cabins, indulgent lounge beds, and exclusive onsens (yes, we’re talking about Japanese-style baths), this chilled spot offers an indulgent day of outdoor drinking.
 Expect champagne flowing and the party rolling throughout the weekend…

 This spot is better when you’re armed with your trusted squad.
 Grab fellow mamas and check out the Cabana group packages, before sipping your merry way through the sunshine.